lingfeiwang/normalisr/README.rst

    :target: https://zenodo.org/badge/latestdoi/242889849

-Normalisr is a parameter-free normalization-association two-step inferential framework for scRNA-seq that solves case-control differential expression, co-expression, and pooled CRISPR scRNA-seq screen analysis with linear association testing.
-By systematically detecting and removing nonlinear confounding from library size, Normalisr achieves high sensitivity, specificity, speed, and generalizability across multiple scRNA-seq protocols and experimental conditions with unbiased P-value estimation.
+Normalisr is a parameter-free normalization and statistical association testing framework that unifies single-cell differential expression, co-expression, and pooled single-cell CRISPR screen analyses with linear models.
+By systematically detecting and removing nonlinear confounders arising from library size at mean and variance levels, Normalisr achieves high sensitivity, specificity, speed, and generalizability across multiple scRNA-seq protocols and experimental conditions with unbiased p-value estimation.

 Normalisr first removes confounding technical noises from raw read counts to recover the biological variations.
-Then, linear association testing provides a unified inferential framework with several advantages: (i) exact P-value estimation without permutation, (ii) native removal of covariates (*e.g.* batches, house-keeping programs, and untested gRNAs) as fixed effects, and (iii) computational efficiency.
+Then, linear association testing provides a unified inferential framework with several advantages: (i) exact P-value estimation without permutation, (ii) native removal of covariates (*e.g.* batches, house-keeping programs, and untested gRNAs) as fixed effects, (iii) robustness against read count distribution distortions with enough (> 100) cells, and (iv) computational efficiency.

-Normalisr is written in Python3 and provides a command-line and a python functional interface.
+Normalisr is in python and provides a command-line and a python functional interface.
 You can read more about Normalisr from our preprint (See References_).

 Installation
 =============